pierreillien/pierreillien.github.io/_pages/about.md

 ### Hello!

 I am a theoretical physicist, interested in nonequilibrium statistical mechanics and low Reynolds number hydrodynamics.
-I use analytical tools and numerical simulations to address fundamental problems, and to answer questions inspired from soft and living matter.
+I use analytical tools and numerical simulations to answer questions inspired from soft and living matter.

 <!--